 If your sight means you are unable to hold a driving licence, you may be entitled to certain travel concessions, such as free or discounted bus or train fares.
-You can find out more by contacting our Sight Loss Advice service via our Helpline on 0303 123 9999.
+You can find out more by contacting our Sight Loss Advice service via our Helpline.